awsdocs/aws-sdk-for-javascript-v3/doc_source/ec2-examples.md

 # Amazon EC2 examples<a name="ec2-examples"></a>

 Amazon Elastic Compute Cloud \(Amazon EC2\) is a web service that provides virtual server hosting in the cloud\.
-It is designed to make web\-scale cloud computing easier for developers by providing resizeable compute capacity\.
+It is designed to make web\-scale cloud computing easier for developers by providing resizable compute capacity\.